AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 [https://github.com/vanhauser-thc/afl-cov](https://github.com/vanhauser-thc/afl-cov),
 just follow the README of that separate project.

-If you see that an important area or a feature has not been covered so far then try to find an input that is able to reach that and start a new secondary in that fuzzing campaign with that seed as input, let it run for a few minutes, then terminate it.
+If you see that an important area or a feature has not been covered so far, then try to find an input that is able to reach that and start a new secondary in that fuzzing campaign with that seed as input, let it run for a few minutes, then terminate it.
 The main node will pick it up and make it available to the